-Insurance is the practice of hedging against financial risk.
-This practice and its fallout require a lot of legal work.
+Insurance is the practice of hedging against financial risk; the practice and its fallout require a lot of legal work.
 Insurance and reinsurance (even insurers are vulnerable to financial risk and they transfer part of their risk on to reinsurers) are practised by a significant number of specialist law firms and general commercial outfits across the UK.
-Insurance can be split into many sub-specialisms (see below).
-Firms may offer all or some of these services.
+Insurance can be split into many sub-specialisms (see below), and firms may offer all or some of these services.
 Personal injury and clinical negligence (including public liability, employers' liability, accident-at-work claims etc) are also insurance-related practice areas.
-Maritime insurance was the first type of insurance to exist.
-Read our practice area overview on shipping law for more.
+Maritime insurance was the first type to exist: read our practice area overview on shipping law for more.

 It's possible to insure pretty much anything against almost any eventuality.
-Put differently, insurance is taken out to cover risks: human error, accidents, natural disasters etc. The most common types of insurance which lawyers deal with are: insurance against the destruction of tangible assets (eg property), insurance against the loss of intangible assets (eg revenue streams), and insurance against mistakes made by professionals (professional indemnity – the insurance-related bit of professional negligence).
-So, insurance lawyers work on cases related to property damage, product liability, fraud, insolvency, director's liabilities (D&O), aviation, business interruption, mortgage losses, political events, technology, energy, environment, construction, finance... the list goes on.
+Put differently, insurance is taken out to cover risks including human error, accidents and natural disasters.
+The most common types of insurance which lawyers deal with are: insurance against the destruction of tangible assets (eg property); insurance against the loss of intangible assets (eg revenue streams); and insurance against mistakes made by professionals (professional indemnity – the insurance-related bit of professional negligence).
+Insurance lawyers work on cases related to property damage, product liability, fraud, insolvency, director's liabilities (D&O), aviation, business interruption, mortgage losses, political events, technology, energy, environment, construction, finance... the list goes on.
 Disputes arise between the insured policyholder and the insurer; between the insured plus the insurer and another party; or between the insurer and the reinsurer.

 What lawyers do

 - Represent professionals accused of malpractice and their insurers.
-Professions most often affected include engineers, architects, surveyors, accountants, brokers, financial advisers and solicitors as well as GPs, dentists, surgeons etc.
+The professions most often affected include engineers, architects, surveyors, accountants, brokers, financial advisers and solicitors as well as GPs, dentists, surgeons etc.

 - Investigate a claim, assess its authenticity and look into the coverage of a given insurance policy to determine an insurer's degree of liability.